arcus/education_modules/quality_assurance_template.md

 * [ ] Informative link text (e.g. instead of "To learn more about python, click [here](www.example.com)", say "Read this article to [learn more about python](www.example.com).")
 * [ ] Uses specially formatted highlight boxes consistently and appropriately
 * [ ] Short, digestible pieces --- avoids long paragraphs and breaks long sections up with sub-headers
-* [ ] All links work (See [Branch References to Change prior to PR Approval](#Branch-References-to-Change-prior-to-PR-Approval) for a place to keep track of internal references that will need to be updated
+* [ ] All links work (See [Branch References to Change prior to PR Approval](#Branch-References-to-Change-prior-to-PR-Approval) for a place to keep track of internal references that will need to be updated.)
 * [ ] Spelling and grammar are correct.